Docs

 [toolchain]

-acton up remains available when the configured version does not match, so you can install the expected version from the same project directory.
+acton up remains available when the configured version does not match, so the expected version can be installed from the same project directory.

 This section is a map where each key is a contract name and the value is a contract configuration object.